 - People ages 12 years and older who are moderately or severely immunocompromised (CDC web page) and got a 1st booster at least 4 months ago.

 - People who got 2 doses (1 primary dose and 1 booster) of Johnson & Johnson’s Janssen vaccine at least 4 months ago.

 Do booster doses need to be the same type of vaccine?

 - For youth and teens who are ages 5-17, only the Pfizer vaccine is authorized.

 - For adults 18 and over, CDC recommends a booster of either Pfizer or Moderna COVID-19 vaccine, regardless of the type of 1st and 2nd dose.

 - Although Moderna or Pfizer vaccines are preferred for the 1st booster, Johnson and Johnson (Janssen) COVID-19 vaccine may be considered in some situations (CDC web page).

 It’s been recommended that people with moderately to severely compromised immune systems should receive an additional dose of Pfizer and Moderna COVID-19 vaccines.
-All recipients of the Johnson and Johnson (Janssen) COVID-19 vaccine are eligible for a booster dose at this time.
-There are some important differences between the current booster and additional dose recommendations.
 Additional doses are available at no cost.

 Who Should Get An Additional Vaccine Dose?

 People should talk to their healthcare provider about their medical condition, and whether getting an additional dose is appropriate for them.
-Those who should consider an additional Pfizer or Moderna vaccine dose at this time include people who have:
+Those who should consider an additional Pfizer or Moderna vaccine dose include people who have: